 What Is a HIPAA Security Risk Assessment?

 A HIPAA security risk assessment — formally called a risk analysis under the HIPAA Security Rule — is a mandated evaluation of every threat and vulnerability that could affect the confidentiality, integrity, and availability of electronic Protected Health Information (ePHI) your organization creates, receives, maintains, or transmits.
 This is not a one-time checkbox exercise.

 The HIPAA Security Rule, codified at 45 CFR Part 164, requires covered entities and business associates to conduct an accurate and thorough assessment as the foundation for every other security safeguard they put in place.
 The Office for Civil Rights (OCR) at the Department of Health and Human Services (HHS) has made risk analysis the centerpiece of its enforcement program.
 In virtually every settlement and civil monetary penalty OCR has issued, failure to conduct a thorough risk assessment is cited as a primary — and often the primary — violation.
-Understanding what the assessment requires, how to execute one correctly, and how to document your results is essential for any healthcare organization handling patient data in 2026.

 Unlike a general IT audit or a penetration test, the HIPAA security risk assessment is a structured process that maps threats and vulnerabilities to specific ePHI assets and quantifies the probability and potential impact of harm.
 The result drives your entire HIPAA risk management program: what to fix, in what order, and to what standard.
 Organizations that skip this step do not just face regulatory exposure — they leave their patients, their reputations, and their operations exposed to preventable breaches.